sisl/astra-rl/docs/tutorials/index.md

   The model being evaluated.
 It converses with the tester; the target's response is scored by a **scorer**, and that score contributes to the tester's reward.

 * **Tester**
-  The policy (often an LLM) that generates utterances intended to elicit harmful responses from the target.
+  The policy (often an LLM) that generates challenges intended to elicit harmful responses from the target.
 Typically initialized from a general LM (e.g., Llama-2) and **updated via RL** to improve effectiveness.

 * **Scorer**
   The scoring component (like a reward model).
 At each step, it returns a **scalar measure of harm** (e.g., toxicity).
 "Harm" can be defined via existing classifiers (e.g., Llama-Guard 3) or a custom model you provide.